 Arizona Center for Resilient Children

-In 2010, Devereux Arizona began working with staff from the Devereux Center for Resilient Children (DCRC) toward the goal of becoming a satellite Center for Resilient Children.
-Through close collaboration, consultation and training of staff, Devereux Arizona has successfully incorporated several DCRC resources within many of our existing programs.
-Expert staff at the national Devereux Center for Resilient Children continue to mentor, coach and train the appropriate Devereux Arizona staff to stay abreast of new resources and trainings that will assist in promoting the mission of DCRC within the state of Arizona.
-This national staff has and will continue to support efforts within Arizona.
+In 2010, Devereux Arizona began working with staff from the Devereux Center for Resilient Children (DCRC) with the goal of becoming a satellite Center for Resilient Children.
+Through close collaboration, consultation and training, Devereux Arizona has successfully incorporated several DCRC resources within many of our existing programs.
+Expert staff at the national Devereux Center for Resilient Children continue to mentor, coach and train Devereux Arizona team members on new tools and resources to support the mission of DCRC within the state of Arizona.

-DCRC programs and resources that are utilized with Devereux Arizona include:
+DCRC tools and resources that are utilized at Devereux Arizona include:

-The Devereux Students Strengths Assessment used together with the DESSA and DESSA-mini is a comprehensive system that supports universal screening, assessment, intervention planning, progress monitoring, and outcome evaluation in the social-emotional domain.
-It has been designed to help schools meet emerging social-emotional learning standards.
-Currently, Devereux Arizona uses the DESSA in Therapeutic Foster Care and Outpatient Counseling.
+The Devereux Student Strengths Assessment (DESSA) is a comprehensive system that supports universal screening, assessment, intervention planning, progress monitoring and outcome evaluation in the social-emotional domain.
+The DESSA is designed to help schools meet emerging social-emotional learning standards.
+Currently, Devereux Arizona uses the DESSA in our therapeutic foster care and outpatient counseling programs.

 Socially Strong, Emotionally Secure

 Devereux Arizona has incorporated the strategies and activities in Socially Strong, Emotionally Secure to provide foster parents, parent educators, teachers and parent aides with the tools they need to help families and children become socially and emotionally healthy for life.